This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Use in place of pinto beans in Mexican Quinoa Bowl

 - Eat them for breakfast!
-Add them to a Tofu Scramble with sauteed peppers and onions.
+Add them to a Tofu Scramble with sauteed peppers and onions to make Breakfast Burritos.

 Did you make this recipe?

 Please leave a rating and tell us how you liked it!

 Instant Pot Black Beans (No Soak & Vegan)